dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

      }
    }
    ```
-4. On the Vault server, create or use a role with an attached policy that grants access to the secret.
+4.Create or use a role with an attached policy that grants access to the secret.
 For example, the following policy would grant access to `secret/data/dgraph/alpha`:
    ```hcl
    path "secret/data/dgraph/*" {
      capabilities = [ "read", "update" ]
    }
    ```
-5. On the Hashicorp Vault server, generate the `role_id` and corresponding `secret_id` whose policy can access the KV Secret path, and copy them over to local files that will be used by Dgraph Alpha nodes like `./dgraph/vault/role_id` and `./dgraph/vault/secret_id`.
+5. Using the `role_id` generated from the previous step, create a corresponding `secret_id`, and copy the `role_id` and `secret_id` over to local files, like `./dgraph/vault/role_id` and `./dgraph/vault/secret_id`, that will be used by Dgraph Alpha nodes.

+To learn more about the above steps, see [Dgraph Vault Integration: Docker](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/vault/docker/README.md).

 {{% notice "note" %}}
 The key format for the `acl-field` option can be defined using `acl-format` with the values `base64` (default) or `raw`.